GoogleCloudPlatform/gke-poc-toolkit/README.md

 `gcloud auth login`

 >**NOTE:** If this is your first time deploying, you should also run `gcloud init` and reinitialize your configuration.

+## What gets installed

+For more details on the default configuration and what can be customized, you can check out our architectural document [here](docs/architecture.md).

 ## Install